tristanpemble/nix-crystals/README.md

 ### Multi-file

 In large projects, you may want to break up your flake into smaller files.
-You can use the "discoverCrystals" to automatically find files named `crystal.nix`, and then import them:
+You can use "assembleFrom" to automatically assemble the flake from all the crystal files in your project (which should be named `crystal.nix`).

 `flake.nix`
 ```nix